 Applied Science and Engineering Laboratories.
 The Applied Science and Engineering Laboratories (ASEL) is an internationally recognized program whose mission includes research, education and outreach.
-Its research focuses on how people interact with computers and other technologies with a strong emphasis on the needs of people with disabilities.
+Its research focuses on how people interact with computers and other technologies with emphasis on the needs of people with disabilities.
 Current project areas include new computer interfaces for people with disabilities; information retrieval and processing using virtual reality and artificial intelligence; new speech interfaces for communication; robotic and telemanipulation systems for people with motor disorders; and novel approaches to therapeutic and educational technologies such as "virtual laboratories" for students with disabilities.
+The ASEL also runs The Idea Factory, an undergraduate interdisciplinary laboratory for special projects in the areas listed above.
 For further information, call 651-6830.